Updated June 2022

 - You’re tech-savvy.
 Although Amazon calls its storage simple, this solution is more technical in nature as compared to Google Drive.
 Still, you can always learn by using our guide.
 And your developers will be happy to work with Amazon ;)

 To put it simply, when choosing your solution, consider the size of your company, including the number of your assets & teammates.
 Plus, don’t ignore the response time you need & the time during which you’ll store your assets.
-(Maybe it’s a temporary solution, and 12-month free storage offered by Amazon S3 will suit you here).

 In the case of Amazon, the location of your assets should also matter.
 And pay special attention to one-time deals like offers available to those operating as a nonprofit.

-Don’t compare prices side by side (and you actually won’t be able to do it because Google Drive has fixed pricing & Amazon S3 works as pay as you go).
+Don’t compare prices side by side (and you actually won’t be able to do it because Google Drive has fixed pricing & Amazon S3 works as pay-as-you-go).
 Remember that Amazon S3 is an enterprise-level solution, and its price reduces with more assets stored.
 But if you don’t have 100+ GB of assets, this solution could be costly for you.

 A few takeaways